ARM-software/acle/main/acle.rst

 =====================================================================

-``__ARM_FEATURE_MOPS`` is defined to 1 if the ``CPYF*``, ``CPY*``, ``SET*`` and ``SETG*`` instructions for standarisation of the memcpy, memset, and memmove family of memory operations are supported.
+``__ARM_FEATURE_MOPS`` is defined to 1 if the ``CPYF*``, ``CPY*``, ``SET*`` and ``SETG*`` instructions introduced in the Armv8.8-A and Armv9.3-A architecture updates for standarisation of the memcpy, memset, and memmove family of memory operations are supported.
 This macro may only ever be defined in the AArch64 execution state.
 Intrinsics for using these instructions are specified in ssec-MOPS-intrinsics_.

 Mapping of object build attributes to predefines
 ================================================